peercoin/rfcs/text/0001-exponential-pos-target-for-block-time-stabilization/0001-exponential-pos-target-for-block-time-stabilization.md

 ## Advantages

 * Proof-of-Stake blocks are staked at a much more stable rate closer to the target rate.
+* The competitive advantage of staking a wide timerange is greatly reduced.
-* Staking multiple non-future blocks in a row is much harder due to the reduced advantage of network latency.
+* Staking multiple non-future blocks in a row is much harder due to the previous point and the reduced advantage of network latency.
 * Chance-to-stake pre-calculation accuracy is reduced, incentivizing more continuous staking.
+* Block timestamps differ less from the actual creation time.

 ## Drawbacks